delgiudice1967219/ADM_HW4/README.md

 ### **2. Clustering Movies**
 We clustered movies based on their attributes and evaluated the clusters to understand group patterns:
 - **Steps:**
-  - **Feature Engineering:** Extracted meaningful features, such as genres, average ratings, and tags.
+  - **Feature Engineering:** Extracted meaningful features, such as genres, average ratings and tags.
+  - **PCA:** Applied Principal Component Analysis to reduce dimensionality of the dataset.
-  - **Clustering Techniques:** Implemented and compared K-means, K-means++, and hierarchical clustering.
+  - **Clustering Techniques:** Implemented and compared K-means, K-means++, and DBSCAN.
-  - **Evaluation:** Assessed cluster quality using metrics like silhouette score and Davies-Bouldin index.
+  - **Evaluation:** Assessed cluster quality using metrics like silhouette score, Davies-Bouldin index and Calinski-Harabasz Index.
-  - **Visualization:** Generated 2D plots to display clustering results and transitions during algorithm iterations.
+  - **Visualization:** Generated 2D plots to display clustering results.

 ---

 ### **3. Bonus Question**
-We visualized clustering progression:
+We visualized the progression of clustering over iterations, using the two principal components:
 - **Steps:**
   - **2D Animation:** Animated clustering iterations, showing how clusters formed and stabilized over time.